 Laura grew up in Adelaide Hill, South Australia, where she lived on a small farm and attended an agricultural high school.
 In 2004, her family moved to England where she worked at the RSPCA before completing her veterinary nurse training in 2012 at an emergency clinic.

-She has two surrogate dogs, Eddie and Luna.
+She has a surrogate dog, Luna.

 In her spare time Carly enjoys the outdoors, traveling and crafting.
 She especially enjoys painting and refinishing furniture.
-As she is just starting her career, Carly has not joined the world of pet ownership yet, but hopes to in the future.
+As she is just starting her career, Carly has not yet joined the world of pet ownership yet, but hopes to in the near future.